 ABMDR relies on its network to being able to help patients and donors.

-Australian Red Cross Lifeblood is funded by governments to recruit blood donors onto ABMDR’s registry, conduct various blood tests for the purpose of blood stem cell donations, and counsel donors at all stages of the donation process.
+Australian Red Cross Lifeblood is funded by state governments to recruit blood donors onto ABMDR’s registry and conduct blood testing of our donors for the purpose of blood stem cell donations.

 State tissue typing laboratories provide HLA typing services on patients and ABMDR’s donors.
-They provide expert advice on tissue typing and search matters.
+They provide expert advice to transplant teams on tissue typing and search matters.

 Transplant centres provide transplant services for Australian patients needing bone marrow transplantation.
 They care for patients and initiate the search for suitably matched donors through ABMDR.